What is the Safe Schools Summit?

 To register, please click here.
 After completing the Registration Form, please go to the payment page by clicking here if you're paying with a credit card.
 If you would like to pay by check, please send it to GLSEN Connecticut, ATTN: Summit, P.O.
 Box 2405, Stamford, CT 06906.
 Again, no one will be turned away because of inability to pay for registration.

 Please register online by May 5, 2017.
 Walk-ins will be accepted but online registration is preferred.
-If you don't register online, we may not be able to provide you with lunch.
+If you don't register online, we may not be able to provide you with your preferred lunch option.

 Who can I contact if I have any questions or registration issues?